Art Studio Lighting 101

 Q: How important is natural light for an art studio?

-For more in-depth tips, be sure to check out my YouTube video on lighting your art studio!
+For more in-depth tips, be sure to check out my YouTube video on art studio lighting!

 Thanks for this-your timing is perfect as I move my studio to the basement for the winter.
 I need to upgrade my lighting and will be buying some lighting equipment soon